makerdao/sourcecred/README.md

-# Sourcecred
+# SourceCred

-This repo contains an instance of SourceCred running on the MakerDAO [forums](https://forum.makerdao.com/).
+This repository is currently unused.

-Instructions for running SourceCred and calculating Cred scores can be found at [sourcecred/sourcecred](https://github.com/sourcecred/sourcecred).
+MakerDAO's Cred instance is stored here: [sourcecred/makerdao](https://github.com/sourcecred/makerdao-cred), and may be viewed live here: https://makerdao.sourcecred.io/